muya/muya.github.io/_posts/2014-9-25-Moving-To-Github-Pages.md

 themes took too much work to customize, and I didn't want to build anything from scratch.

 A few weeks back I came across GitHub Pages, and this [article](http://www.smashingmagazine.com/2014/08/01/build-blog-jekyll-github-pages/).
-Version controlled blog?
+Version controlled blogging?
 A dev's dream!
 I write my posts in Markdown, and push them to Github.
 That's it!
-Jekyll is used to build the site and it's published!
+[Jekyll](http://jekyllrb.com/){:target="_blank"} is used to build the site and it's published!
 It couldn't get any simpler than this!

 The site is clean, minimal, and I can add code snippets easily (this was especially messy in Blogger).
-For example*:
+For example<sub>*</sub>:
 {% highlight php linenos startinline=true %}
 function generateRandomNumber($seed) {
-  // chosen by fair dice roll, guaranteed to be random :p return 4;
+  // chosen by fair dice roll, guaranteed to be random return 4;
 }
 {% endhighlight %}